The

 move well, without sweat, without difficulty."

 But most space cases return favorably disposed towards NASA's version of getting high.
-Astronaut Senator John Glenn in unequivocal: "I found weightlessness to be extremely pleasant.
+Astronaut Senator John Glenn is unequivocal: "I found weightlessness to be extremely pleasant.
 I am sure that I could have gone for a much longer period in a weightless condition without being bothered by it at all.
 You feel completely free.
 The state is so pleasant, as a matter of fact, that we joked that a person could probably become addicted to it without any trouble.
 I know that I could."

-The mystique surrounding their minds makes whales and dolphins intriguing candidates for proto-extraterrestrials.
-The data on the size and complexity of cetacean brains makes it tempting to ascribe to these creatures a world of rich conscious experience.
-Nonetheless, whatever sentience their big, complex brains might mediate, it remains occult.
-The burden on evolutionary scientists is to explain why nature endowed these mighty fetal creatures with such impressive neurological hardware.
+The burden on evolutionary science is to explain why nature endowed these mighty fetal creatures with such impressive neurological hardware.
 What's the adaptive advantage?
 How much brain power does a whale need?
 Dinosaurs pushed their massive bodies around with proportionately much smaller brains.
 Fish have survived in the water longer than the cetacea with relatively meager brains.

 If the test of a scientific theory is its ability to make predictions, what can be made of the theory of evolution?
 The star larvae hypothesis lays out a set of predictions based on the principle of parallel evolution in similar environments: womb, ocean, and weightless space.
 The predictions cover morphology, particularly allometry, and developmental neurology and its concomitant psychology/phenomenology.